Geelong Connection Café to strengthen community resilience

 Anthony added that the word opens up many directions at once:

-“There are so many things we can connect with – connect with each other, connect with la sala, talk about what’s important in life, connect with nature, connect with other people.
+“There are so many things we can connect with – connect with each other, talk about what’s important in life, connect with nature, connect with other people.
 That same connection can apply to all of those things.
 And that’s actually what’s missing in society as a whole.”

 For Adam, co-founder of the Geelong Climate Café, the new name also ties back to the history of The House, where our monthly café is hosted: